jinghaoyong/ecommerce/README.md

-firebase login logout and store in localstorage for the personal details with enctypted ✅ public scss variable which can be use everywhere when we just only need to do is `import ./style.scss`✅ navbar become responsive and always stay top when scroll to bottom, and being common which can be dynamically repalced the title, image and theme colour✅
+firebase login logout and store in localstorage for the personal details with enctypted ✅ public scss variable which can be use everywhere when we just only need to do is `import ./style.scss`✅ navbar become responsive and always stay top when scroll to bottom, and being common which can be dynamically repalced the title, image and theme colour✅ font variable decared in style.scss and can be use everywhere✅
 ## Pending To do
 prefix translate
 lazy loading